 Very often you will see patching, where a patch is worn to cover the good eye.
 A patch compels the patient to use the weaker eye, which promotes proper sight in the weaker eye and helps the visual processing system to develop properly.
 However this treatment greatly depends on cooperation of the patient to use the patch, which can be a factor especially with children.

-Some eye doctors choose to use atropine.
-When placed in the good eye, atropine drops temporarily obscure the vision to force the use of the weaker eye.
+Some eye doctors choose to use prescription eye drops.
+When placed in the good eye, prescription eye drops temporarily obscure the vision to force the use of the weaker eye.

 Other treatment options include vision therapy also known as orthoptics to assist the eyes to coordinate with each other and sometimes surgery to realign the eyes.
 Special contacts or other aides to achieve better vision are also sometimes tried.